 Image transformation

-A service similar to Photon is built-in to perform core image processing.
+The VIP File System performs core image processing with a built-in service similar to Photon.
 Many of the same filter parameters as Photon can be applied to an image for resizing, cropping, and processing successive transformation functions.

 To dynamically resize an image, add width (w=